Illinois Urologic Health Surgeons

 Around one man out of every nine receives a prostate cancer diagnosis during their lifetime.
-If you’re diagnosed with prostate cancer, the Illinois Urologic Health Surgeons team in Dixon and Spring Valley outside of Sterling, Illinois and serving the rest of the Illinois Valley, is ready to support and help you through it.
+If you’re diagnosed with prostate cancer, the Illinois Urologic Health Surgeons team in Dixon and Peru outside of Sterling, Illinois and serving the rest of the Illinois Valley, is ready to support and help you through it.
 The highly regarded urology specialist at Illinois Urologic Health Surgeons, Steve Y. Chung, MD, has more than 20 years of experience in the field, and he offers advanced surgical and radiation therapy for excellent outcomes.
 Book your appointment online or by phone now.

 Regular prostate cancer screening tests, on the schedule recommended by Dr. Chung, can identify prostate cancer before it's developed enough to cause physical problems.
 Most men 50 and up need regular prostate cancer screenings.

 Dr. Chung might recommend starting screenings before the age of 50 if you have elevated prostate cancer risk due to family history or other factors.

 What are the signs and symptoms of prostate cancer?

 Prostate cancer generally doesn't cause symptoms in the beginning.
 But, eventually, you can develop the following issues.

 - Increased urination frequency

 - Weak urine flow

 - Pain or burning during urination